-• A Completed Student Health Information Form (this is completed through the TADS system when the student is registered for re-enrollment.)

-• Record of a current, annual physical examination completed on or after September 1, 2023.
-Subsequent physical exams must be completed every year.
+- A completed Student Health Information Form (this is completed through the TADS system when the student is registered for re-enrollment.) - Record of a current, annual physical examination completed on or after September 1, 2023.

 IMMUNIZATION REQUIREMENTS

 - All families must provide current and complete immunization information from a physician before the start of each school year. - Massachusetts school immunization requirements apply to all Massachusetts students enrolled in Kindergarten through Grade 12.
 Students must be fully immunized against: